asadovsky/cdb/misc/design.md

 Note: We store sequence numbers in oplog records so that operations get executed in the same partial order at every agent, thus satisfying causality.
-(Some CRDTs, including Logoot, require this property.)
+(Some CRDTs, including Logoot but not Logoot-Undo, require this property.)

 ## Op handling